aomlomics/mitohelper/README.md

-# getMito
+# getMito & getTaxa
-#### Scripts to extract GenBank accession numbers of 12S rRNA gene sequences or mitochondrial sequences from a user-defined subspecies/species/genus list
+## getMito

-From a user-provided list of genera/species/subspecies, getMito extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.ref.tsv</b>) or mitochondrial sequences (reference file: </b>mitofish.ref.tsv</b>), if available.
-Refer to the [getMito wiki](https://github.com/shenjean/getMito/wiki) for more information.
+From a user-provided list of genera/species/subspecies, <b>getMito</b> extracts the corresponding GenBank accession numbers of their 12S rRNA sequences (reference file: <b>12S.ref.tsv</b>) or mitochondrial sequences (reference file: </b>mitofish.ref.tsv</b>), if available.
+Refer to the [wiki](https://github.com/shenjean/getMito/wiki) for more information.

+## getTaxa
+getTaxa is a companion script to getMito to fetch genus/species/subspecies belonging to a specified list of taxonomic categories (family/order/class/phylum) using data from [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/Taxonomy).
+The *.txt output can then be used as input for getMito.
+Refer to the [wiki](https://github.com/shenjean/getMito/wiki) for more information.

-## Quick start: script usage and dependencies
+## getMito Quick start: script usage and dependencies
 There are three versions of the getMito main script:
 <br>
 1. <b>getMito.py</b>